Metamorphosis on Foothill

 Latest stories about Metamorphosis on Foothill

-Metamorphosis on Foothill will provide 48 apartments, 47 of which will be reserved for small families or individuals that are experiencing homelessness.
-Twenty-four of these apartments will be reserved for chronically homeless individuals, and 10 will be for formerly homeless military veterans thanks to the Home Depot Foundation.
-All 47 apartments will be fully furnished and be subsidized with Section 8 project-based vouchers from the Housing Authority of the City of Los Angeles and the VA.
-Apartment amenities will include a full kitchen, bathroom, heating, air conditioning and furnishings.
-On-site supportive services and case management will be provided.
+Metamorphosis on Foothill provides 48 apartments, 47 of which are reserved for small families or individuals that are experiencing homelessness.
+Twenty-four of these apartments are reserved for chronically homeless individuals, and 10 are for formerly homeless military veterans thanks to the Home Depot Foundation.
+All 47 apartments are fully furnished and be subsidized with Section 8 project-based vouchers from the Housing Authority of the City of Los Angeles and the VA.
+Apartment amenities include a full kitchen, bathroom, heating, air conditioning and furnishings.
+On-site supportive services and case management is provided.

-The apartment complex will feature resident parking, secured entry, supportive service and management offices, bike storage, a park with ADA walking paths, community garden planters, a small orchard, a bioswale, a community room and kitchen, and on-site laundry.
-It will be developed to meet GreenPoint Gold standards, using sustainable and energy-efficient features.
+The apartment complex features resident parking, secured entry, supportive service and management offices, bike storage, a park with ADA walking paths, community garden planters, a small orchard, a bioswale, a community room and kitchen, and on-site laundry.
+It was developed to meet GreenPoint Gold standards, using sustainable and energy-efficient features.

-Metamorphosis will be within close walking distance of multiple Metro bus stops, food and retail options, grocery stores, a pharmacy, several full-service banks, Gridley Street Elementary School and a US post office.
+Metamorphosis is within close walking distance of multiple Metro bus stops, food and retail options, grocery stores, a pharmacy, several full-service banks, Gridley Street Elementary School and a US post office.

-Financing includes 4% low income housing tax credits, tax exempt bonds, proceeds from Measure HHH, Column Financial, the Home Depot Foundation and the Federal Home Loan Bank of San Francisco.
-Clifford Beers Housing has teamed up with Abbey Road to develop this project.
+Financing included 4% low income housing tax credits, tax exempt bonds, proceeds from Measure HHH, Column Financial, the Home Depot Foundation and the Federal Home Loan Bank of San Francisco.
+Clifford Beers Housing teamed up with Abbey Road to develop this project.
 Together, they will work with Togawa Smith Martin for architecture and design services; Levine Management Group will provide property management and Penny Lane Centers will provide supportive services.